-Julia Kwon sews interpretative bojagi—Korean object-wrapping cloths historically created since the early Joseon Dynasty (1392–1910)—and wraps hallow human-scale figures with them to comment on the objectification of Asiatic female bodies.
-Further, she embeds patterns from contemporary sociopolitical events to challenge the notion of authenticity and examine the complexities of constructing identity within the context of globalism, cultural hybridity, and intersectionality.
+Julia Kwon sews interpretative bojagi—Korean object-wrapping cloths historically created since the early Joseon Dynasty (1392–1910)—and wraps hollow human-scale figures with them to comment on the objectification of Asiatic female bodies.
+Further, she embeds patterns from contemporary sociopolitical events to challenge the notion of authenticity and examine the complexities of constructing identities within the context of cultural hybridity, intersectionality, and the collective struggle for social justice.
 Please visit wwwjuliakwon.com for more information.

 Events Central (@ello-events)

 Anniversaries ~ Album Drops ~ Announcements ~ Births ~ Birthdays ~ Book Signings ~ Classes ~ Concerts ~ Engagements ~ Exhibits ~ Funerals ~ Graduations ~ Publications ~ Readings ~ Recitals ~ Retreats ~ Seminars ~ Talks ~ Tours ~ Workshops